DenizShayan/SmartTodo/README.md

 ## Purpose
 This project was created as a learning-focused application and serves as a foundation for more advanced React projects.

+## Features
+- Add, mark as done, and delete tasks
+- Built with React state management and Tailwind CSS